BIDS/repro-case-studies/case-studies/khinsen.md

 # Key benefits

 The traditional workflow of changing scripts and running the interactively in a shell is extremely prone to mistakes.
 The most frequent one is forgetting to re-run a script after its input data has changed because of an update to another script.
 Before I adopted reproducibility support tools, I regularly found myself looking at a data file and wondering which exact sequence of script executions had produced it.
 The question typically comes up when writing a paper.
 Even for today's minimal "materials & methods" sections, it is typically necessary to look up parameters and other choices in the scripts when writing the documentation, and that's often the moment when one discovers what a mess they are.
-This is no longer an issue when the completely final project state is available for inspection, and guaranteed to be complete and coherent by software tools.
+This is no longer an issue when the complete final project state is available for inspection, and guaranteed to be complete and coherent by software tools.

 # Key tools